automaticanalysis/automaticanalysis/README.md

-Automated Analysis software was developed by Dr Rhodri Cusack for supporting research at the MRC Cognition and Brain Science Unit.
+Automated Analysis software was initially developed by Dr Rhodri Cusack for supporting research at the MRC Cognition and Brain Science Unit.
 It is made available to the academic community in the hope that it may prove useful.